 The woman some call the mother of hip-hop has died.

-But she had perhaps her biggest hit as a solo artist with "Pillow Talk," a seductive song released in 1973.
-Robinson was also a producer and songwriter for others.
+She had her biggest hit as a solo artist with "Pillow Talk," a seductive song released in 1973.
+Robinson also was a producer and songwriter for others.